Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Cauliflower Florets – This addition gives the consistency of a celery root and potato soup — without the potatoes!

-- Chicken Broth – I like to use organic chicken broth, but feel free to use your favorite type and brand or vegetable broth.
-If you’d like to lower the sodium, use low-sodium broth and if you’d like a richer flavor, try bone broth.
+- Chicken Broth – I typically use reduced sodium store-bought, but feel free to use your favorite type and brand, homemade chicken broth, or vegetable broth.
+If you’d like a richer flavor, try bone broth.

 - Sea Salt & Black Pepper